50 Fun Things to do in the Tampa Bay Area

 3. Tampa Theater

 The historic Tampa Theater, built in 1926, has been rated as one of the 10 most beautiful theaters in the world (BBC).
 This comes at no surprise as the architecture is simply stunning.
-With an interesting lineup of events throughout the year, including a popular Summer Classic Movies Series and an annual showing of classic holiday films, you have endless opportunities for year round entertainment in a classy, beautiful setting.
+With an interesting lineup of events throughout the year, including a popular Summer Classic Movies Series and an annual showing of Halloween and classic Christmas films, you have endless opportunities for year-round entertainment in a classy, beautiful setting.
 Pre-show live music and a starry sky set the mood right for the perfect romantic date night destination.

 Address: 711 N Franklin St, Tampa, FL 33602